gaurravprakash/OTBSolution/README.md

 # Job execution handler

-I am using simulating a job execution handler by simply printing the job id.
+I am simulating a job execution handler by simply printing the job id.
 The program also returns a string built by concatenating the job id's in the order of their expected execution.

 # Unit tests